What is PCOS?

 - Extra hair on your face or other parts of your body, called “hirsutism” (say: HER-soo-tism)

-If you have some or all of the above signs, you might have PCOS.
-There may be other reasons that you might have one or more of these signs.
-Only your doctor can tell for sure.
+If you have some of the above signs, you might have PCOS.
+There may be other reasons that you have one or more of these signs.
+See a doctor to find out the cause.

 What causes PCOS? top

 No one knows the exact cause of PCOS.
-We do know that it comes from problems with hormones, or natural body chemicals.
+We do know that most of its symptoms come from problems with hormones, or natural body chemicals.
 Many girls with PCOS have too much insulin, a hormone that helps turn food into energy.
 Extra insulin can cause the darkened skin you may have on your neck, behind your knees, and other places.
-Also, having too much insulin may cause your body to make more of hormones called androgens (say: AN-druh-junz).
-Although these hormones cause male traits, females have them too.
-It’s the extra androgen that can lead to acne, excess body hair, weight gain, and irregular periods.

 What tests are used to diagnose PCOS? top